vyu821/bikesharing/README.md

 ![checkout_times_gender_graph](images/checkout_times_gender.png)

 The same information is shown from the previous graph but this graph also shows that males use bikes more than females.

+## Challenge Summary
+From these visualizations, we can see that many bike users are already subscribers and many of the users are male.
+The most frequent time bikes are used on the weekdays are during commute hours, 8 a.m. and between 5-6 p.m.
+On the weekends, bikes are mostly used during mid-morning and throughout the afternoon.
+Two additional visualizations that I would perform would be the top starting and ending locations.
+This would help determine where to service bikes after they are done being used and where to best allocate the bikes for higher usage.